babylonhealth/ios-playbook/TechnicalDocuments/CompomentComposition.md

 ```

 Currently `Renderable` provides some util methods like `card(..)`, `stack(...)`, `width(...)` and `height(...)`.
+You can also add new convenience methods if you need them.

 ## `UIStackView` based component composition depends on Auto Layout